 My Approach to Helping

 I take an active approach to therapy, offering insights and strategies to help you move in the direction of a life of meaning and purpose.
-I view the therapy room as a safe space for you to explore your self-doubts and fears without judgment, which can allow you the freedom to experiment with new ways of acting, thinking, and living.
+One of my top values as a therapist is curiosity, and I aim to create a space where we can both get curious about you and what you need.
+I view the therapy room as a place for you to explore your self-doubts and fears without judgment, which can allow you the freedom to experiment with new ways of acting, thinking, and living.

 More Info About My Practice